 Choosing the Right Medicine for Your Pet

-Choosing the right preventative can be overwhelming—but we’re here to help!
+Choosing the right preventive can be overwhelming—but we’re here to help!
 It’s important to recognize that there is no one-size-fits-all solution; all breeds, regardless of age or stage of life, can be affected by fleas and ticks.

 We always encourage you to consult your trusted veterinarian to assess your pet's specific needs and type of medication.